uniflow-io/uniflow/docs/newsletters/005-autofill-forms/index.md

 index: 005
 ---

-When browsing the web, you sometime have to fill forms.
+When browsing the web, sometimes you have to fill forms.
-Some forms can have lot of fields but you don't want to fill each one manually.
+Some forms can have a lot of fields but you don't want to fill each one manually.

 With Uniflow, you can download the [chrome extension](https://chrome.google.com/webstore/detail/uniflow-client/addfkelofconemofddhmmdgdiolnhppl).